 - Three CCSS-aligned sample lesson plans for middle and high school classrooms

 - Teacher and librarian collaboration opportunities that support powerful student outcomes

-Elementary through higher education level teachers, librarians, and school and district leaders will benefit from attending this session.
-There will be time to get your questions answered after Tiffany’s presentation.
+Elementary through higher education level teachers, librarians, and school and district leaders will benefit from watching this recorded session.

 About the Presenter